The world is talking about the benefits that Machine Learning and AI will bring to us.

 Cisco Machine Learning and AI: Summary

-The point of this blog was to illustrate the possibility of what AI can do for us.
+The point of this blog was to illustrate the possibility of what Cisco AI Analytics can do for us.

 By making comparisons of your data against a wider data set, it's possible for the AI engine to learn what it expects the network baseline to be – and when it deviates sufficiently to not only alert, but provide a detailed report and determine the likely impacts.
 This is truly ground breaking in comparison to the standard network management elements we’ve worked with for years.